Brandon Crawford Player Props: Giants vs. Yankees

 Yankees Pitching Rankings (2022)

-- The Yankees pitching staff ranked fifth in the big leagues last season with a collective 9.1 strikeouts per nine innings.
+- The Yankees pitching staff ranked fifth in MLB last season with a collective 9.1 strikeouts per nine innings.

-- Schmidt starts for the first time this season for the Yankees.
+- Brito starts for the first time this season for the Yankees.

-- In his last appearance on Wednesday, Oct.
-19, the 27-year-old righty, came out of the bullpen and went one inning against the Houston Astros.

 © 2023 Data Skrive.
 All rights reserved.